|The Roberts Collection|

 UPDATE (28th October 2016)

 Those three witches, of course, are too good, and too iconic, to be forgotten.
 This modest account of a long-forgotten salt company has, since the very start of the Middlewich Diary, been our most popular entry.
-So we've decided that an updated representation of them would be ideal to celebrate Halloween each year.
-Here's our special Middlewich Diary Masthead, first used on the 28th October 2016...
+So we've decided that an updated representation of them would be ideal to celebrate Halloween.
+Here's our special Middlewich Diary Masthead for October 2016.

 First published: 27th September 2011